Train-In-Blocks-Ltd/Landing/content/blog/six-ideas-for-your-fitness-challenge.md

 ---
-title: "Six ideas for your fitness challenge"
+title: Six ideas for your fitness challenge
 slug: six-ideas-for-your-fitness-challenge
 img: 23.png
 author: Jamie Spoor
 date: 2022-02-09
 postDesc: Six ideas for your fitness challenge
 ---
 Fitness challenges have long been a “go to” tool for clients, personal trainers and mentors alike when it comes to boosting motivation, participation and to maintain retention for members both old and new.

 Challenges such as these can keep the fire burning and keep the intensity up as your clients push harder, faster and stronger towards their goals.